 Lifestyle diseases are a result of an inappropriate relationship of people with their environment.
 The onset of these lifestyle diseases is insidious, they take years to develop, and once encountered do not lend themselves easily to cure.

 Do lifestyle diseases really exist?
-There are two basic lines of evidence that support the existence of lifestyle diseases: (1)the international variation in cancer rates, and (2)Death statistics in the United States.
+There are two basic lines of evidence that support the existence of lifestyle diseases: (1) the international variation in cancer rates, and (2) Death statistics in the United States.

-A recent research paper published in the prestigious Lancet beautifully articulated the international variation in cancer rates argument that evidences the existence of lifestyle diseases.
+A research paper published in the prestigious Lancet beautifully articulated the international variation in cancer rates argument that evidences the existence of lifestyle diseases.

 "In many [western] countries, peoples' diet changed substantially in the second half of the twentieth century, generally with increases in consumption of meat, dairy products, vegetable oils, fruit juice, and alcoholic beverages, and decreases in consumption of starchy staple foods such as bread, potatoes, rice, and maize flour.
 Other aspects of lifestyle also changed, notably, large reductions in physical activity and large increases in the prevalence of obesity."[18]